 #1 General Test Cases:

-It’s paramount that these general Test Cases for an eCommerce website are well-composed in a comprehensive manner.
+It is paramount that these general Test Cases for an eCommerce website are comprehensively composed.
 Every detail needs meticulous attention.
-For example, the homepage’s interaction and quality, how smooth the navigation is across all the product categories or if the product images zoom when clicked upon, and more.
-Some general tests that need to be run on an eCommerce website are as follows:
+For example, the home page’s interaction and quality, how smooth the navigation is across all the product categories or if the particular product images zoom when clicked upon, and more.
+Some general tests that need to run on an eCommerce website are as follows:

-- Check if the website links are redirected to appropriate category pages/ product pages.
+- Check if the website links redirect to appropriate category pages/ product pages.

-- Check if all the category pages have proper products as listed in the category.
+- Check if all the category pages have proper products listed in the category.

 - Check if the count of the total number of products listed on the category page is right or wrong.

-- Check if the products’ proper visibility, price, category name, product description, and finally, the company logos and details.
+- Check if the products have proper visibility, price, category name, product description, company logos, and details.

-A homepage on an eCommerce website is much more than a simple display of products.
+A home page on an eCommerce website is much more than a simple display of products.
 The page usually is viewed as a clickable slideshow or an image, more like an auto-scroll that redirects the user to particular pages.
-And as this is the hero section, it also becomes a crucial space for marketing as well.
-And here are a few focus points that a QA team need to put efforts on:
+And as this is the hero section, it becomes a crucial space for marketing as well.
+And here are a few focus points that a QA team needs to put effort on:

-- Check if clicks are taking to the right page and product deal.
+- Check if clicks are taking you to the right page and product deal.

 - Check the loading time of the pages.

-- Check if the content like the banners, footer, newsletter, social media links, and more are properly visible and clickable.
+- Check if the content like banners, footer, newsletter, social media links, and more are correctly visible and clickable.

 - Check if the homepage is looking and performing in the same manner in different browsers and screen resolutions.

-- Check if the right search is viewed when typed with their product name, brand name, and more.
+- Check if the right search results view properly when typed with their product name, brand name, and more.

 - Check if the right number of results are projected per page.

-- Check if, in case of multiple-page results, if there are any options available to navigate between them.
+- Check if, in the case of multiple-page results, there are many options available to navigate between them.